slatedb/slatedb/rfcs/0004-checkpoints.md

 impl Db {
     /// Opens a Db from a checkpoint.
 If no database This will create a new db under path from
-    /// the checkpoint ID specified in source_checkpoint.
+    /// the checkpoint ID specified in parent_checkpoint.
 SlateDB will look for the manifest
-    /// containing the checkpoint under source_path.
+    /// containing the checkpoint under parent_path.
 The newly created database is a shallow
-    /// copy of the source database, and contains all the data from source_checkpoint.
+    /// copy of the parent database, and contains all the data from parent_checkpoint.
 New writes
-    /// will be written to the new database and will not be reflected in the source database.
+    /// will be written to the new database and will not be reflected in the parent database.
 If
-    /// source_checkpoint is None, then this will create a new checkpoint pointing to the current
+    /// parent_checkpoint is None, then this will create a new checkpoint pointing to the current
-    /// manifest of the source db.
+    /// manifest of the parent db.
     pub async fn open_from_checkpoint(
         path: Path,
         object_store: Arc<dyn ObjectStore>,
-        source_path: Path,
+        parent_path: Path,
-        source_checkpoint: Option<UUID>,
+        parent_checkpoint: Option<UUID>,
     ) -> Result<Self, SlateDBError> {
         …
     }